Nainen tekee yksin töitä toimistossa

 The weak economic trend in the architectural design sector has lowered the threshold for offering and accepting unpaid work.
-This phenomenon affects both Finnish citizens and especially architects and architecture students with a foreign background.
+This phenomenon affects both Finnish citizens and especially architects and architecture students who have moved to Finland from another country.
 The Association of Finnish Architects’ Offices (ATL), the Finnish Association of Architects (SAFA) and the Academic Engineers and Architects in Finland (TEK) are concerned about the arrival of unpaid internships in Finland.
 The phenomenon is common in southern Europe and has become more common in other the Nordic countries.

 The problem has also been recognised at the EU level.
 On 20 March 2024, the European Commission presented a proposal for a Directive to improve working conditions for trainees.
 The aim of the Directive is to combat practices where unpaid internships replace permanent jobs.